Premium Sports Funding

 Promoting active lives within our school

 Here at St-Mary's we encourage children to live very active lives by taking part in the daily mile run.
 We also welcome and encourage active travel to school.
 Children are able to safely park bikes and scooters in the playground and enjoy having a choice to actively travel to and from school.
 We often use sport for different fund raising events to raise money for the improvement of our school.
-Recently we raised over £1500 doing the Santa Dash and we look forward to taking part in the Summer Fun Run.
+Events that have taken place over the past year include sponsored Santa Dash, Cycle Cross and Summer Fun Run.

 PE During Lockdown